Oh My Goodness! I've just gotta have one of those cutie-pies for myself!

 - What should I know about the Maltese first?

-- What are the temperaments of both breeds?
+- Do I even need to about the temperaments of both dog breeds?

 - Are they barkers or whiners?